pvasek/kudu-wiki/Using-a-git-repo-to-report-an-issue.md

 When you run into an issue, it is often helpful to provide a repro scenario to the people who will be investigating it.
-The best way of doing this is to create a git repository that captures the issue, and share it via a public GitHub project.
+The best way of doing this is to create a git repository that captures the issue, and share publicly on GitHub.

 ## The benefits of using a git repo to share your repro